 Staff worked together and with other health and social care professionals to deliver effective care and treatment.
+However, some referral systems were not fully formalised

 - We saw records that showed all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment. - The practice shared clear and accurate information with relevant professionals when discussing care delivery for people with long term conditions and when coordinating healthcare for care home residents.
 They shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children who have relocated into the local area. - Patients received coordinated and person-centred care.
 This included when they moved between services, when they were referred, or after they were discharged from hospital.
 The practice worked with patients to develop personal care plans that were shared with relevant agencies.
+However, the monitoring of two week wait referrals was not formalised at the time of the inspection.
+Following the inspection, the practiced formalised the existing process that was in place.